Miliband calls for new limits on media ownership

 "There is a question of where the limits should be set," he said.
 "We should have no worries about someone owning 20 percent of the newspaper market".

-Miliband was elected Labour leader after former prime minister Gordon Brown lost the 2010 parliamentary election, bringing a Conservative-led coalition government to power and sending Labour into the opposition.
+Miliband was elected Labour leader after former prime minister Gordon Brown lost the 2010 parliamentary election, bringing the coalition government to power and sending Labour into the opposition.

 Labour has since regrouped, seizing on the Murdoch scandal as well as deepening economic hardship to expand attacks on the ruling Conservatives.
 Labour now leads in opinion polls but elections are not due until 2015.